Math Learning Center - MLC

-For Fall 2020, the MLC will be combining with the Gallatin College Math Lab.
+For Spring 2021, the MLC will be combining with the Gallatin College Math Lab (GCML).
 Therefore, current instructors of Gallatin College Courses will also be available to assist in those courses.
-The hours these channels will be staffed will be a subset of the MLC hours.
 For more information regarding Gallatin College assistance, please contact your instructor.
 These courses and hours are:

-If you are enrolled in a Gallatin College Math course and are joining outside these hours, please navigate to your indvidual course Team to contact your instructor.
+If you are enrolled in a Gallatin College Math course and are joining outside these hours, please navigate to your individual course Team to contact your instructor.
 Please don’t join other MLC channels during hours that GC channels are not supported– tutors are assigned by course, and we want to be sure you are being helped by a tutor familiar with your course’s content.
 Students co-enrolled in M021/M121 and M005/M105 should, when possible, prioritize the GCML hours.
 However, ifnecesssary are allowed to visit the M121 or M105 channel(s) in the MLC.

 Access Microsoft Teams:

 All students have a Microsoft Teams account through their Outlook.
-You just need to sign into the MLC team.
-Follow the instructions below to access the web-based version of Teams.
+You just need to join the MLC team.
+Watch the video or follow the instructions below to access the web-based version of Teams.

 You can also download the Teams software from the Microsoft Website using the same user name and Net ID password format that is listed here.
 There is also a mobile app you could use!